mhpatel96/GitMarkdownGuide/Github guide.md

 ![](./images/step_back.jpg)

-To exit this view press Q.
+To exit this view press the "Q" key.

 ![](./images/exit_commit_view.jpg)

 ### Undo a commit

-The command git reset c193894 (this example) will undo a specific commit.
+The command "git reset ${Commit ID}" (c193894 in this example) will undo a specific commit.

 ![](./images/undo_commit.jpg)

 ### Rebasing

-It's possible to modify the order in which the commits appear with the rebase command.
+It's possible to modify the order in which the commits appear with the "rebase" command.

 ![](./images/rebase.jpg)